d-jadoun/Course-Codes/README.md

 - XY: This code simulates the XY model for a two-dimensional array of spins that can rotate freely and take any value between 0 and 360 degrees.
 The purpose is to study the effects of continuous symmetries on phase transitions.

 - LR_XY: This code is an extension of the XY model where spins can interact with any number of neighbors.
 This allows the effects of longer-range interactions on continuous phase transitions to be studied.

+Since python is slow in general, C++ codes were developed for the methods to simulate bigger systems, and they can be found in the "C++ Codes" directory.